scarfelab/BayesianVergence/README.md

 Or free Wolfram Engine:
 https://www.wolfram.com/engine/

-Part of the code also needs the Mathstatica toolbox (however, as alternative derivation is provided which avoids the use of this toolbox): http://www.mathstatica.com
+Part of the code also needs the Mathstatica toolbox (however, an alternative derivation is provided which avoids the use of this toolbox): http://www.mathstatica.com

 The files (Wolfram Notebooks) are as follows: